 Setting a Goal

-When you click in the header area, your Path view opens up.
+When you tap in the header area (or under your photo on your profile), your “Plan your path” view opens up.
 This is a place to set your motivational goal.
 There is a reason why we jumped on this path and it’s not to follow a certain diet.
 This is the place to set your goal and update it as you reach it.

-Guidelines help you with which foods are healthy and which ones you should avoid.
+Guidelines help you with which foods are healthy and which ones you should limit.
 They also recommend some best practices to help you stay on path.
 You can pick and choose from the guidelines that you want to follow and enjoy the journey.

 “Why not calorie counting?”